52North/MariDataHarvest/README.md

 ## Deployment

-Use the following command to send the code to any server for building the image and run it:
+Use the following command to send the code to any server for building the image (or clone this repository using `git clone...`) and run it:

 ```sh
 rsync --recursive --verbose --times --rsh ssh \